william-os4y/fapws3/README.markdown

-Fast Asynchronous Python Web Server (Fapws is short)
+Fast Asynchronous Python Web Server (Fapws in short)
 ====================================================

 This is a python web server using the wonderfull libev (http://software.schmorp.de/pkg/libev.html) library.
 Thus this is yet an another asynchronous web server like Medusa, Twisted, Apricot.